 Life Insurance Without Medical Exam: FAQ

-It isn’t always easy to understand the differences between traditional life insurance policies and those that do not require a medical exam.
-By understanding the answers to frequently asked questions about this policy, you can determine if a life insurance policy with no medical exam is right for you.
+Understanding the differences between traditional life insurance policies and those that don't require a medical exam can be challenging.
+These frequently asked questions help you determine if a life insurance policy with no medical exam is right for you.

 What types of policies are offered with no medical exam?